ngageoint/mage-server/README.md

 $ cd /opt/mage
 $ git clone https://github.com/ngageoint/mage-server.git /opt/mage
 ```

+You should chown /opt/mage to your normal user on linux/osx.
+I didn't need root to run it.

 The rest of the installation steps assume you are in the `<MAGE_ROOT>` directory, .e.g. `/opt/mage`.